Kitchen Knowledge

 What Parallel Painting Means by Both Terms

 At Parallel Painting, there is no distinction between these two services.
-We do not offer latex cabinet painting.
-Period.

 Same materials.
 Same process.
 Same 5-year warranty.
 Same result.
 The only difference is the words you typed into Google.